 Because of its blue color, Neptune was named after the mythological Roman god of the sea, Neptune.

-Pluto has one known moon, Charon, discovered by James Christy in 1978.
+The largest moon by far is Charon, discovered by James Christy in 1978.
 This moon is about 40% the size of Pluto.
 The mutual gravitational attraction of these two bodies, and their orbits in synchronization with each other, cause them to always face each other the same way.